 Long, easy trail system for biking, running, and walking in Syracuse around Onondaga Lake

-Info: Very nice, well maintained park and trail system along Onondaga Lake in Syracuse, great scenery.
+Info: Very nice, well-maintained park and trail system along Onondaga Lake in Syracuse, great scenery.
 Bathrooms, water, historical markers, historic lock system, museums, benches, garbage bags, easy and level concrete trails, fishing.
 A number of trail systems here.
 See site here for lots more info, including maps and directions.
 There is also a very nice dog park at the park called Wegman’s Good Dog Park, and connected other parks, Salt Museum, and remains of old lock system that you can walk over at one end.
 The trail has being expanded and is now 7.5 miles long.
-There is one trail for runners and bicyclers (depending in the time of year) and one trail for walkers.
+There is one trail for runners and bicyclers (depending on the time of year) and one trail for walkers.
 Lights on the Lake is held along this trail also.

 Directions/Location: Get onto the ThruWay/I-90 in Syracuse heading west and look for Exit 38 (on the Thruway), then left onto CR-57 toward Liverpool/Syracuse, after almost three miles keep left onto CR-57N towards Fulton/Oswego, then left onto Oswego Road, then left onto John Glenn Boulevard, then right onto Cold Springs Road, look for the park entrances along this road.

 Get Google Map Directions here or use map below (Click ‘Directions’ below).

 Trail Distance: 7.5 or so, a new section adds more and is being extended.

 Mountain Biking Allowed: Yes.
 Also good for regular bikes, very easy riding.

 Special Instructions: See rules of the trail at official site below.